ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Experimental Assessment of

 \subsection{Main Results}

 \paragraph{Exploiting \ours~bypasses safety alignments of all eight victim LLMs.} In Tables \ref{tab:asr-open-source-model} and \ref{tab:asr-close-source-model}, we summarize the ASR for format mismatch attack and message overflow attack under different settings on open-source and closed-source LLMs, respectively.
 We have two key observations.
 First, exploiting the \ours~vulnerability effectively elicits unintended responses from all victim LLMs.
 For example, the \ours~vulnerability results in 100\% ASR-R for the Overflow-FS attack against Llama 3, a state-of-the-art open-source LLM.
 This indicates that \ours~is a severe and common vulnerability across all open-source and closed-source LLMs that have been fine-tuned with chat templates.
 Moreover, even if an LLM has been carefully aligned (e.g., Llama and Claude), an attacker could still exploit \ours~to bypass the safety alignment and provoke unintended behaviors.
-These observations highlight the pervasivity and severity of \ours, as well as the urgent need to mitigate it.
+These observations highlight the pervasivity and severity of \ours.

 \paragraph{Safety alignment associated with chat templates is transferable.} In Table \ref{tab:asr-open-source-model}, we observe that the ASR of Mismatch-C and Mismatch-V against some open-source LLMs is relatively low compared to other attacks.
 For example, the ASR-R of Mismatch-C is 1.3\% on Llama-3.
 Note that Llama uses different chat templates than ChatML by \citet{chatml}.
 This indicates that the safety alignment by chat templates is transferable.
-Hence, the attack surface of \ours~extends across all eight victim LLMs.
+We defer the experiments on few-shot setup for message overflow attack to Section C.1 and tokenizer setup for format mismatch attack to Section C.2.